Reviewing: building rules

 Even so, it is often advisable to create translations.
 The reason is that the translation of some legal concepts can be dubious.
 In addition, when you give explicit instructions to the LLM on what to include in (or how to redraft) a clause, you may want to avoid the uncertainty associated with expecting the LLM to perform the translation for you.

 You should be aware that one of the main limitations of LLMs consists of the length and complexity of the input you feed — i.e., both the content of your document and the rules you specify.
-While this is one of the primary domains of research, you should be aware that LLMs are very sensitive to the length, e.g. because doubling the input size causes the processing time to be four times as long.
+While this is one of the primary domains of research, know that LLMs are very sensitive to the length, e.g. because doubling the input size causes the processing time to be four times as long.

 Accordingly, you should try to find a balance between writing your instructions in a compact way, yet at the same time being sufficiently detailed for the LLM to understand the instructions.
-In this regard, you may want to treat the LLM as your average junior team member: if you first ask it to read 50 pages of detailed legal instructions, and then ask it to review a 4-page NDA, it may deliver a worse job than when you had written a few key elements to look out for.
+In this regard, you may want to treat the LLM as your average junior team member: if you first ask the LLM to read 50 pages of detailed legal instructions, and then ask it to review a 4-page NDA, it may deliver a worse job than when you had written a few key elements to look out for — similar to how your junior team member would react.

 You can specify complex background details of any length through the "Context" box of a requirement (e.g., references to internal notes, practical tips for dealing with a counterparty during a discussion on a certain topic, etc.).
 That Context will not be submitted to the LLM, so feel free to provide all the details you want.